AnthLi/team-duck/README.md

 The application should be running on localhost:3000.

-## If you're working on something specific, create your own branch
+## If you're working on something specific
 ```bash
 $ git checkout -n [branch name] // create a new branch
 $ git checkout [branch name]    // make edits on a branch